RG9n/RG9n.github.io/write-ups/relevant.md

                 7735807 blocks of size 4096.
 4947171 blocks available
 ```

-* Finally, we can curl the shell in the browser to execute.
+* Finally, we can curl the shell to execute.

 ```
 curl http://10.10.17.123:49663/nt4wrksv/dis0ver.aspx